Access to trains

 Most train doors and handrails are painted yellow to assist you to board safely.
 A warning announcement is made when train doors are closing.
 On some trains, this is accompanied by an electronic warning tone and a light.

 Tiles with a bumpy surface are fitted along the edge of platforms to warn people with vision impairment when they are close to the edge.
 They are usually 60cm deep and located between the yellow line, which is around 75cm from the edge of the platform.

 Some stations also have tactile tiles to help with finding the way to stairs and along concourse areas.

-If there are no staff at the station who can assist you when waiting for your service, use an Emergency Help Point or Customer Help Point on station platforms to organise help boarding your train.
+If there are no staff at the station who can assist you when waiting for your service, use an Emergency Help Point or Information Point on station platforms to organise help boarding your train.

 If you have a disability you can use the Emergency Help Points at the station and on the train to confirm your location on board and to make sure staff and a ramp are ready and available at the station where you are getting off.